openstack/bifrost/README.rst

 Bifrost
 =======

-Bifrost is a set of ansible playbooks that automates the task of deploying a base image onto a set of known hardware using Ironic.
+Bifrost is a set of Ansible playbooks that automates the task of deploying a base image onto a set of known hardware using Ironic.
 It provides modular utility for one-off operating system deployment with as few operational requirements as reasonably possible.